 Dissecting Brand Charisma

 “A rose by any other name would smell as sweet.”
-Although the Bard’s version is more famous and perhaps double-meaning, physicist Richard Feynman agreed: “I learned very early the difference between knowing the name of something and knowing something.”
+The Bard’s version is famous (although perhaps double-meaning).
+In addition, however, physicist Richard Feynman agreed: “I learned very early the difference between knowing the name of something and knowing something.”

 Yes, it’s often true that names and their definitions don’t tell us much.
 However, with brand charisma the words themselves give us considerable insight.
-Consider what OED has to say:
+For example, consider what OED has to say:

 – 2.1 (as noun branding) The promotion of a particular product or company by means of advertising and distinctive design.